pawiromitchel/resty/README.md

-# Node.js ORM with Sequelize
+# Sequelize ORM with Express